Pvt. Vernor Deck

 school after completing seventh grade.

 Vernor was inducted into the army on March 21, 1941, at Dallas, Texas, after doing his basic training at Fort Knox, Kentucky, he became a member of the 753rd Tank Battalion.
-Vernor volunteered to join the 192nd Tank Battalion at Camp Polk, Louisiana.
-He did this knowing that his new battalion was being sent overseas.
+Vernor volunteered, or had his name drawn, to join the 192nd Tank Battalion at Camp Polk, Louisiana, and replaced a National Guardsman who was considered too old to go overseas.
 After joining the battalion, he was assigned to C Company as part of the tank crew of Sgt.
 Emerson P. Smith.
 Also assigned to his tank crew were Pvt.
 Sidney Rattner, and Pvt.
 Robert Young.

 The 192nd was boarded onto the U.S.A.T.